 PĒPI ARC Study

-PĒPI ARC is a pilot study, investigating the feasibility of implementing the New Zealand Best Practice Recommendation for Early Diagnosis of CP, Surveillance and Intervention, through an early diagnosis hub in Wellington, New Zealand.
+PĒPI ARC is a pilot study, investigating the feasibility of implementing the New Zealand Best Practice Recommendation for Early Detection of Cerebral Palsy (CP), Surveillance and Intervention, through an early detection PĒPI ARC Hub in Wellington, New Zealand.

 What is the PĒPI ARC hub?